Equipment Recommendations

 Cameras

 On my first trip, I took a popular Nikon 35mm camera with a snap on flash and several interchangeable lens.
-This was big and bulky, and after awhile, very heavy around my neck.
-My first response was to leave the camera behind but soon I found myself missing great photographs.
+This was big and bulky, and after just a week I was tired of having it around my neck.
+(This also makes an easy target for snatch and run thieves) My first response was to leave the camera behind but soon I found myself missing great photographs.
 I then decided to take just the camera and the smallest lens.
-Then I found I was missing great indoor shots.
+Then I found I was missing great indoor shots due to no flash.

 Some on our teams take the disposable cameras and they too are small with built in flash.
 However, collectively, six or eight of them take up more room than one decent camera and six or eight rolls of film.
 They do offer the benefit that if lost or stolen, you do not incur a big loss.